gettypubs/deck.js/README.md

   </section>
 ```

-## Navigation
+## Modifications

-Deck.js comes with some familiar, built in navigation functions and animations that work perfectly for digital books: use the left and right arrows to move from section to section in the publication; scroll down to read sections; and use the "M" keyboard shortcut to see thumbnails of all the sections.
-There's also a counter in the lower-right that tells readers where they are within the publication.

-## Vertical Scrolling for Reading
+### Vertical Scrolling for Reading

-While the navigation in Deck.js works almost perfectly as is for digital books, it does not automatically allow for the overflow necessary for longer blocks of text.
+The first thing we need to account for is that Deck.js does not automatically allow for the overflow necessary for longer blocks of text.
 All content within the individual slides is by default scaled to fit within the height of the browser window.
 To remedy this for digital publications and allow for the vertical scrolling needed for longer texts, you must disable the Scale extenstion that comes with the standard Deck.js package.
 You can do this by deleting the CSS and JS references and associated files in your main HTML file:

 ```html
 <link rel="stylesheet" media="screen" href="extensions/status/deck.scale.css">